Student Housing University of Toronto

 Seen from the outside, the dynamic façade creates a vibrant appearance, making the building come to life.
 The building is divided into three smaller sections.
 They are placed slightly dislocated from each other to follow the natural curve of the surrounding landscape and neighboring university architecture.

-The University of Toronto is one of the leading universities in Canada according to QS World University Rankings and the new student housing makes it even more attractive for students to choose the university for their education.
+The University of Toronto is one of the leading universities in Canada according to QS World University Rankings and the student housing makes it even more attractive for students to choose the university for their education.
 The residence can accommodate 400 students, who can choose between either single or double rooms.
-In total, 266 new rooms are built along with plenty of common spaces, where the students can hang out.
+In total, 266 rooms are built along with plenty of common spaces, where the students can hang out.

 A Nourishing Home Away from Home

 Moving away from home for the first time and starting higher education are two major life events, which require the ability to adapt to new circumstances.
-Therefore, our design for the new student housing at the University of Toronto focuses on creating a feeling of being home away from home thereby making the transition into academia easier and a positive experience.
+Therefore, our design for the student housing at the University of Toronto focuses on creating a feeling of being home away from home thereby making the transition into academia easier and a positive experience.
 The students should feel secure and get a sense of belonging from the day they move in.
 In continuation hereof, livability and hygge are core values of the project.

 At the University of Toronto campus life and dorm life are closely related, which emphasizes the need for creating quality student housing with room for everything that life as a student involves.
 For example, we have activated the shared hallways by adding wall art, benches, and small niches to turn the hallways into lively, buzzing streets for informal meetings.
 The student housing holds common spaces for casual hangouts, where students can socialize and meet new friends.
 They have multiple options for activities, such as studying in the library, cooking in the kitchen, practicing yoga in one of the quiet spaces, or unleashing their creativity in one of the creative rooms.